 During the lockdown due to COVID-19, HR tech has played a prominent role in sustaining businesses.
-By digitizing management tasks and enhancing collaboration, it has assisted organizations in navigating their business and workforce through the difficult time.
+By digitizing management tasks and enhancing collaboration, it has assisted organizations in navigating their business and workforce through a difficult time.

 However, as companies look to position themselves for recovery after the pandemic, HR tech needs to be prioritized higher, to help them adapt to the rise of remote working realities.
-Tools such as HRIS, social networking app, or reward tool could make all the difference in the post-COVID world.
+Tools such as HRIS, social networking app, or reward tools could make all the difference in the post-COVID world.

 To help businesses prepare for the future, we have identified 5 reasons why they need to adapt to the use of HR techs as businesses reopen.

 Make hiring and onboarding talents easier.

 As the "new normal" begins, businesses may need to find new employees.
 Whether as a full-time employee or freelancer, hiring a remote employee is different from hiring traditionally.
 For one, interviews with candidates have to be virtual.
 This could be easily executed via an online interview tool like Zoom or some of the alternatives to Zoom.
 Combined with the right questions, it will allow you to efficiently assess candidates' skills while offering them a comfortable interview experience.
 It will also ease the scheduling trouble and enhance collaboration between the hiring team, making it easier to select a candidate that fits your company's culture.